ritza-co/abbey/2023-11 - IAM Terraform article/article_v3_sarahEdit.md

 ## Use Terraform to manage users

-In this section, we are going to repeat what was done in the previous section on AWS, but using Terraform instead.
+In this section, we will repeat what we did in the previous section on AWS, but we'll use Terraform instead.
 We will create a user called Carol and a role she can assume to read the DynamoDB table.

 ### Create an administrator in IAM

 If you completed the earlier section and have the user Bob, please go to his user in the AWS console and add the new permission `AdministratorAccess`.
-Since you noted his access key you can use it in the AWS CLI, now that Bob is an administrator.
-Also browse to your DynamoDB Person table and delete it, as we will recreate it with Terraform.
+Since you noted his access key, you can use it in the AWS CLI, now that Bob is an administrator.
+Also, browse to your DynamoDB Person table and delete it, as we will recreate it with Terraform.

-If you didn't complete the earlier section, please create a new AWS user with the `AdministratorAccess` permission and create an access key for him.
+If you didn't complete the earlier section, please create a new AWS user with the `AdministratorAccess` permission and an access key for them.

 ### Install Terraform

-We need a temporary place to work on files in this tutorial.
+We need a temporary place to work on files for this tutorial.
 Make any folder on your computer, like `temp`, and open a terminal inside it.

-You're welcome to install AWS and Terraform manually on your machine, following the instructions on their websites, but a faster way is just to use Docker.
+You're welcome to install AWS and Terraform manually on your machine, following the instructions on their websites, but a faster way is to use Docker.
 Create a file called `Dockerfile` with the following content:

 ```dockerfile
 FROM alpine:3.18.4